SolraBizna/ars-emu/HARDWARE.md

 ## Noise

 The APU uses a 15-bit LFSR to produce white-ish noise.
 The APU "block clock" (1/16th APU clock, 1/32nd main clock) is divided by `$022F`+1 to clock the LFSR.
 Thus, higher `$022F` values produce a greater divisor, and therefore noise with a lower "pitch".
-In each block, the current output of the LFSR (1 or 0) is added to a counter, and in the final block that counter is modulated into the output sample as if it were an eighth voice output.
+In each block, the current output of the LFSR (1 or 0) is added to a counter, and in the final block that counter is modulated into the output samples as if it were an eighth voice output.

 The volume register is just as with the voices.
 The high bit resets the LFSR.